-WARNING: Do not use seat covers on Model 3.
-Doing so could restrict deployment of the seat-mounted side air bags if a collision occurs.
+WARNING: Do not use seat covers on Model S. Doing so could restrict deployment of the seat-mounted side air bags if a collision occurs.
 It can also reduce the accuracy of the occupant detection system, if equipped.

 WARNING: Airbags inflate with considerable speed and force, which can cause injury.
 To limit injuries, ensure that occupants are wearing seat belts and are correctly seated, with the seat positioned as far back as possible.
-The National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of 10" (25 cm) between an occupant's chest and an airbag.

 WARNING: Children should not be seated on the front passenger seat unless permitted by regulations in your market region.
 Follow all regulations in your region for the appropriate way to seat a child based on the child's weight, size, and age.
-The safest place to seat infants and young children is in a rear seating position.
+The safest place to seat infants and young children is in the rear seating positions.
 Seating an infant or child in a rear-facing child restraint system on a seat equipped with an operational airbag can cause serious injury or death.